kswope/book-learnin/README.md

    done.

-And here we have an inadvertent admission, TDD is bullshit
+And here we have an inadvertent admission, TDD is bullshit.
+TDD is a little test first, and a lot test after.

 > When the main cases are done, you try to think of ways to break the existing
 > code.
 Sometimes you’ll notice something as you’re writing code to pass a